CODES-group/opyrability/docs/process_model.md

 This system needs to be numerically integrated.
 Afterward, the AOS variables are obtained based on the calculated system states.
-Hence, the process model function that will be used in PyPO can be written in the following form:
+Hence, the process model function that will be used in opyrability can be written in the following form:

 ```{code-cell}